John Manuel Vaz

-John Manuel Vaz (21 March 1939 - 7 December 2018) was an Indian politician from Goa.
-He served as a Cabinet Minister in the Government of Goa headed by Luizinho Faleiro from 30 November 1998 until his resignation on 3 February 1999.
+John Manuel Vaz (21 March 1939 - 7 December 2018) was an Indian politician who served as a Cabinet Minister in the Government of Goa headed by Luizinho Faleiro from 30 November 1998 until his resignation on 3 February 1999.
 He won the 1994 Goa Legislative Assembly elections from the Mormugao constituency.
 Vaz was the President of the Mormugao Municipal Council from January to October 1987.

 Personal life

 Vaz was born at Nuvem, Salcete on 21 March 1939.
 Since his family wanted him to become a priest, a young Vaz attended the seminary at Saligao.
 He left the seminary suddenly as his interest was the family business.
 He obtained a Matriculation after which he earned a diploma in bakery (food craft).
 He married Maria Apolonia Leonia Sousa.
 John Manuel Vaz and Apolonia had five children: Marcia, Giovanni, Rency, Tricia and Yolancy (Pinky).